 “For example, instead of saying, ‘You are feeling calm, and when you open your eyes, you’ll feel even calmer’, I say, ‘From this day forward, and throughout your entire life, you’ll feel progressively calmer, especially in situations where your patience is tested.’”

-He points out that the key is to remove negative words as they have the ability to elicit negative feelings, and emphasises how a outlook can make a much bigger impact than we think.
+He points out that the key is to remove negative words as they have the ability to elicit negative feelings, and emphasises how an outlook can make a much bigger impact than we think.

-“Our own voice is more authoritative than any boss, doctor or family member,” he adds.
-“We develop our beliefs based on what we want to believe.”
+“Our own voice is more authoritative than any boss, doctor or family member.
+We develop our beliefs based on what we want to believe.”

 “The average adult’s baseline heart rate is 60 to 100 beats per minute, and the respiratory rate is 12 to 20 breaths per minute.
 In deep hypnosis, the baselines completely change.
 The heart rate can go down to 30 to 40 beats per minute, and the respiratory rate, nine to 12 breaths per minute.”

 While many of Jab’s patients see him for relationship-related issues, he also works with patients to help them get over phobias, resolve anxiety issues and quit smoking, among other things.

-According to Jab, hypnosis can even help give you better skin.
+And according to him, hypnosis can even help give you better skin.

 “In hypnosis, when we visualise a desired result of how our skin could be, we become motivated by the desired outcome.
-As such, we become driven to make the necessary changes to our habits, diets and grooming routines–factors that all affect the quality of our skin,” he explains.
+As such, we become driven to make the necessary changes to our habits, diets and grooming routines–factors that all affect the quality of our skin.”

-Jab says that everyone is “hypnotisable”, so you don’t have to worry about not being able to enter an ASC if you wish to give hypnosis a go.
+He also believes that everyone is “hypnotisable”, so you don’t have to worry about not being able to enter an ASC if you wish to give hypnosis a go.

-“If you’ve ever entered a state of sleep, you can be hypnotised,” he says.
-“I can’t stress this enough–hypnosis is a natural state in which the subject is completely relaxed.”
+“If you’ve ever entered a state of sleep, you can be hypnotised.
+I can’t stress this enough–hypnosis is a natural state in which the subject is completely relaxed,” he says.

-“You cannot change someone against their will or make them do things they don’t want to do,” he says.
-“The key difference is intention or consent.”
+“It only won’t work with people who don’t wish to be hypnotised.
+You cannot change someone against their will or make them do things they don’t want to do.
+The key difference is intention or consent.”